klaguerrePay/braintree_ruby/.github/PULL_REQUEST_TEMPLATE.md

 (Please provide any information that can give us context on _why_ you're submitting this PR).

 # Checklist
+- [ ] Added changelog entry (If there isn't an `#unreleased` section, add that and your changelog entry to the top of the changelog)
 - [ ] Ran unit tests (`rake test:unit`)
 - [ ] If I added a new attribute or parameter, I alphabetically sorted into the existing attributes/parameters, etc
 - [ ] Any necessary comments are provided